armandfardeau/dinghy-ffv4/content/en/docs/tides/_index.md

 ## Definitions

-* Tide**e: daily oscillation of the sea whose level rises and falls alternately in the same place, caused by the attraction of the Moon and the Sun.
+* **Tide**: daily oscillation of the sea whose level rises and falls alternately in the same place, caused by the attraction of the Moon and the Sun.

-* Flow or Float**: rising tide.
+* **Flow or Float**: rising tide.

-* Full tide**: high tide.
+* **Full tide**: high tide.

-* Rising or ebb**: falling tide.
+* **Rising or ebb**: falling tide.

-* Slack water**: time when the sea level is stable.
+* **Slack water**: time when the sea level is stable.
 Slack water**: high tide, low tide.

-* Tidal coefficient**: a quantity that indicates the relative importance of a tide.
+* **Tidal coefficient**: a quantity that indicates the relative importance of a tide.
 Expressed in hundredths.

-* Spring tides**: tides with a high amplitude (coefficient higher than 70).
+* **Spring tides**: tides with a high amplitude (coefficient higher than 70).
 The attraction of the Sun is combined with that of the Moon.

-* Dead waters**: tides with low amplitude (coefficient lower than 70).
+* **Dead waters**: tides with low amplitude (coefficient lower than 70).
 The attractions of the Moon and the Sun are opposed.

-* Foreshore**: land and beaches covered and uncovered by the tide.
+* **Foreshore**: land and beaches covered and uncovered by the tide.

-* Amplitude or tidal range**: maximum amplitude between high and low water for a given tide.
+* **Amplitude or tidal range**: maximum amplitude between high and low water for a given tide.
 The foreshore corresponds to the area on which the tidal range of the highest known tide occurs.

-* SHOM**: French Navy Hydrographic and Oceanographic Service.
+* **SHOM**: French Navy Hydrographic and Oceanographic Service.
 Official organization with authority in France for the edition of nautical charts and tidal directory.

 ## Reference coefficients
 The reference coefficients are: